iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 1 reviews"/>
 </p>

+> Sadly, went pear-shaped during installation: created account, without username or details.
+Emailed developer; no response.
+Have uninstalled.
+1 star for a good idea.<br> :date: __2021-03-19 15:46:51__

+> only asks how you feel "today" and you can not say about retro-active days (like day after jab last week!)
+That makes it absolutely pointless for gathering essential data.
+Only had a dead arm feeling next day, like I was punched in arm.<br> :date: __2021-03-18 02:57:57__

 > Very easy to use.
 Rating given was 5.
 But Update PROBLEMS 3 MARCH 2021 APP SEEMS TO BE EXTREMELY SLOW TO LOAD for daily input AND HAS BEEN FOR 2 OR 3 WEEKS.
 Rating dropped to 1, sorry.
 Update 14th mar 2021 STILL extremely slow and failing to load my information!!<br> :date: __2021-03-14 10:12:04__